RunLLM/gitbook/operators/lazy-vs-eager-execution.md

 # Lazy vs Eager Execution

 The default mode of operator execution is `eager`.
 This means that whenever an operator is called, it will immediately run.
-This allows us to provide useful features like type enforcement.
+This is just like executing a regular Python function, and allows us to provide useful features like type enforcement after the first run.

 Alternatively, you may execute an operator in `lazy` mode.
 This means that we will only run that operator once the entire flow is published.
-This removes any pre-publish guardrails that `eager` mode provides, but can greatly speed up flow creation process, since we no longer run the flow before publishing it.
+This removes any pre-publish guardrails that `eager` mode provides.
+However, for workflows processing large amounts of data, this can greatly speed up the workflow creation process, since we no longer need to run the flow before publishing it.

 These modes also apply for [Metric & Checks](../metrics-and-checks.md).
 You can configure laziness on a global or operator-level granularity.
 See below: